 Charles Cardell was involved in Witchcraft at the same time as Gardner.
-He claimed to have been initiated as a 'Wiccen' by his mother and seems to have been involved with a group whose practices revolved around a God called 'Atho'.
+He claimed to have been initiated as a 'Wiccen' by his mother and seems to have been involved with a group whose practices revolved around a God named 'Atho'; though the picture is more complex than I suggest here.
 Initially Cardell appears to have been quite friendly with Gardner, but over the years animosity between them grew.

 A recent article about some original Coven of Atho papers, along with a few images of them, held at the Norfold Record Office can be read here

 For more information about Charles Cardell please check out his entry on my Other 1950s Witches page.

 If you are interested in the larger story of the Coven of Atho, then seek out a copy of my book Here Be Magick.

 Cardell at the entrance to Dumblecott

 You can purchase facsmile editions of Witch by Rex Nemorensis (Charles Cardell) and Witchkraft by Dr Othney Rib (Charles Cardell) at www.wishanbooks.org

 Watch a video about The Coven of Atho: